pattaputejasri/Inventory_Mangement_System/README.md

 # Inventory_Management_System
-OBJECTIVE: To make a database management system that is clutter-free, user-friendly, which has an efficient smooth process that adds the product’s name, price, id and quantity in this system.
+OBJECTIVE: To make a web application that is clutter-free, user-friendly, which has an efficient smooth process that adds the product’s name, price, id and quantity in this system.
 This project makes a convenient way for the store/inventory admin to keep the records of products and orders